Mar 2020 | Hartek Solar executes Faridkot’s First Rooftop Solar Plant at Dasmesh Dental College

 Ø Executed by Hartek Solar in a record time of 28 days, this plant uses monocrystalline modules based on state-of-the-art PERC technology for maximum efficiency

-Amritsar, November 12, 2019: Hartek Solar Pvt Ltd, the rooftop solar division of the Chandigarh-based Hartek Group, has installed an 80-kWp solar PV project at Gurdwara Ishardham Nanaksar in Harike Pattan on the occasion of the 550th birth anniversary of the first Sikh Guru, Sri Guru Nanak Dev Ji.
+Amritsar, November 12, 2019: Hartek Solar Pvt Ltd, the rooftop solar division of the Chandigarh-based Hartek Group, has installed an 80-kWp solar PV project of Rooftop Solar Project in Amritsar at Gurdwara Ishardham Nanaksar in Harike Pattan on the occasion of the 550th birth anniversary of the first Sikh Guru, Sri Guru Nanak Dev Ji.

 The 80-kWp rooftop solar plant will generate 1.31 lakh units of clean electricity every year, thus offsetting 103.28 Tonnes of carbon dioxide emissions and meeting several day-to-day electricity requirements of the gurdwara, which caters to thousands of devotees throughout the year.
 Executed in a record time of just 28 days, this rooftop solar plant uses monocrystalline modules based on state-of-the-art Passivated Emitter and Rear Cell (PERC) technology for maximum efficiency and other technologically advanced features.
 The PERC technology generates more electricity owing to its higher light absorption and internal reflectivity.
 While the front surface in PERC cells absorbs sunlight, the rear surface layered by a dielectric passivation film absorbs the scattered or reflected light.
 The greater flexibility of PERC modules provides end users with more tilt and placement options, leading to optimisation of space and electricity generation.
 The higher energy density, on the other hand, translates into lower levelized energy costs and lower payback periods.